sal55/langs/Features.md

 But they do allow 0-based as well as N-based arrays.
 This is not the only language that has definable lower-bounds, but it does appear to be an unpopular characteristic.
 (The last discussion on this wasn't so much about being 1-based, as allowing *a choice*.
 I didn't realise it was that controversial.)

+Clarification:

+* Arrays and Lists can be N-based but default to 1-based
+* Strings in Records (this is Q), are 1-based only (as are for-loop default starts, and N-way selections)
+* Sets are 0-based only
+* Bit and bitfield indexing is always 0-based

 ### Scale factors
 I have a handful of suffixes which are used as `3 million`, `4 billion` and so on, which just apply a scale factor to yield `3'000'000` and `4'000'000'000` respectively.